robusta-dev/robusta/docs/tutorials/new-playbook-track-changes.rst

 .. details:: How does it work?

-  1. **Initialize Custom Playbook**: Start by creating a custom playbook where you will outline the rules for when and how you'll be alerted.
+  1. **Initialize Custom Playbook**: Create a custom playbook where you'll define the rules for when and how you'll be notified.
   2. **Set Up the Failure Trigger**: In your custom playbook, add the `on_job_failure` trigger.
 This will notify you specifically when a job fails.
-  3. **Configure Alert Creation**: Within the same playbook, use the `create_finding` action and set the alert title to `Job Failed`.
-This will generate the actual alert.
+  3. **Configure Notification Creation**: Within the same playbook, use the `create_finding` action and set the title to `Job Failed`.
+This will generate the actual notification.
   4. **Include Additional Information**: Add `job_info_enricher`, `job_events_enricher`, and `job_pod_enricher` to your playbook.
-These gather more details that will accompany your alert for comprehensive information.
+These gather more details that will accompany your notification.
-  5. **Route Alerts (Optional)**: If desired, specify in your playbook where to send these alerts by adding 'sinks'.
+  5. **Route Notifications (Optional)**: If desired, specify in your playbook where to send these notifications by adding 'sinks'.

 Then do a :ref:`Helm Upgrade <Simple Upgrade>`.

-**Note**: You can also use the :ref:`Sink Matchers<sink-matchers>` to route notifications instead of explicitely specifying a sink in the playbook.
+**Note**: You can also use the :ref:`Sink Matchers<sink-matchers>` to route notifications instead of explicitly specifying a sink in the playbook.

 **Testing**:
 Deploy a failing job.
 The job will fail after 60 seconds, then attempt to run again.
 After two attempts, it will fail for good.